 Dwayne is a member of The Florida Bar; the Southern, Middle, and Northern Districts of Florida, the United States Court of Appeal for the Eleventh Circuit, and the United States Supreme Court Bar.
 Prior to law school, he was editor-in-chief of The Independent Florida Alligator at the University of Florida, then the largest daily independent, student-run newspaper in the country.
 He later worked for The Palm Beach Post, covering local government, politics, and the Florida legislature.

 Dwayne received his Bachelor of Arts in Political Science and his Bachelor of Science in Journalism from University of Florida, where he also minored in Business Administration.
 He later received his Juris Doctor, magna cum laude, from University of Florida Levin College of Law, earning the distinction of membership in the Order of the Coif.
 There, Dwayne served as Editor-in-Chief of the Florida Law Review.
-Thereafter, Dwayne clerked on the United States Court of Appeals for the Eleventh Circuit with the Honorable Ed Carnes, presently the Chief Judge of that circuit.
+Thereafter, Dwayne clerked on the United States Court of Appeals for the Eleventh Circuit with the Honorable Ed Carnes.

-Prior to joining Kozyak Tropin & Throckmorton, Dwayne was a senior associate at Hogan Lovells, where he focused on commercial litigation matters involving corporate governance disputes, foreign sovereign immunity, employment claims, and federal statutory causes of action.
+Prior to joining Kozyak Tropin & Throckmorton, Dwayne was a senior associate at a large local firm, where he focused on commercial litigation matters involving corporate governance disputes, foreign sovereign immunity, employment claims, and federal statutory causes of action.

 Dwayne is a committed member of the community.
 He serves on the Board of Directors for The Lotus House women’s shelter in the Overtown district of Miami.
 He also served as governor on The Florida Bar Young Lawyers Division Board of Governors, representing Miami’s Seat 3 and as Vice President for the Wilkie D. Ferguson, Jr. Bar Association.
-He is currently the chair of The Florida Bar’s Media & Communications Law Committee.
-Dwayne proudly serves as an elder, president of the Board of Directors, and a member of Holy Cross Lutheran Church in North Miami.
+He is past chairman of The Florida Bar’s Media & Communications Law Committee.

 What's trending with Dwayne